tapacikk/McUtils/docs/McUtils/Data.md

 # <a id="McUtils.Data">McUtils.Data</a>

-Provides a small data framework for wrapping up datasets into classes for access and loading
+Provides a small data framework for wrapping up datasets into classes for access and loading.

+The basic structure for a new dataset is defined in `CommonData.DataHandler`.
+A simple, concrete example is in `AtomData.AtomData`.
+A slightly more involved example is in `ConstantsData.UnitsData`.

 ### Members